The Good Son (TV series): Timeslot

 The Good Son was supposed to be part of Kapamilya Gold afternoon block as initially planned.
 In a last minute change, however, the series eventually replaces A Love to Last as part of Primetime Bida evening block due to the viewers' demanding requests.
 The drama switched places with The Promise of Forever which is now demoted to Kapamilya Gold block, replacing The Better Half.

 International Broadcast

 The Good Son premiered in Kenya on November 19, 2018, replacing the one-month run of Muling Buksan ang Puso on NTV during the 6pm pre-primetime slot.
 Its broadcast competes with the run of the Pangako sa 'Yo remake on rival network KTN Home.

 Re-runs

+The show aired re-runs on Jeepney TV from February 4 to May 17, 2019; January 7, 2023 to March 2, 2024 and June 22, 2026 to January 8, 2027.

-The show aired re-runs on Kapamilya Channel's Kapamilya Gold afternoon block and Kapamilya Online Live on September 14, 2020, replacing Love Thy Woman, and also on A2Z's Zuper Hapon on October 26, 2020.
+It also aired re-runs on Kapamilya Channel's Kapamilya Gold afternoon block and Kapamilya Online Live on September 14, 2020, replacing Love Thy Woman, and also on A2Z's Zuper Hapon on October 26, 2020.
 The series ended on both networks on March 31, 2021, aside from April 2, 2021, due to Holy Week in the Philippines.
 It was replaced by the re-runs of Magpahanggang Wakas.

-It also aired re-runs on Jeepney TV from February 4, 2019 to May 17, 2019; and from January 7, 2023 to March 2, 2024.